seb-mejia/cse15l-lab-reports/lab-report-5-week-10.md

 ![Test 576 dingus](https://user-images.githubusercontent.com/90715607/171526689-7f5d65cc-56d4-4b30-8976-2450e210ca7c.PNG)

 This test failed on my MarkdownParse because of a StringIndexOutOfBoundsException.
-It attempted to end at index -1, which is impossible.
+My implementation set the index of closeParen to -1.
+It then used -1 as the ending index for markdown.substring(), which is impossible.